IamMuuo/Ghostly/README.md

 ***

 ## Description
-Ghostly is a game project made using GdScript and the Godot Game Engine as I learn how to use the engine.
+Ghostly is a platformer game project made using GdScript and the Godot Game Engine as I learn how to use the engine.

-Ghostly is in its early phases and no major build is present as of now

 ## Screenshots